COS301-SE-2026/CloudSherpa/docs/persistence/sherpadb.md

 # SherpaDB ERD and Architecture Overview

 This document describes the database architecture used for CloudSherpa.
 The system uses a **Hybrid Multi-Tenant Architecture** built on PostgreSQL and TimescaleDB:
 1. **Global Schema (`public`):** The shared space for all users.
-It holds global data like user accounts, UI preferences, and dashboard layouts.
+It holds global data like user accounts, UI preferences, and dashboard layouts, as well as billing export configurations.
 2. **Tenant Schemas (`tenant_<uuid>`):** A private, isolated database space created uniquely for each customer.
 This holds their cloud resources, time-series metrics, and normalized billing data without mixing them up with other customers.

 ## Local Database Access (pgAdmin)